Mortgage Glossary

 Pre-approval

-See Conditional Approval.
-A lender's indication of how much they may be willing to lend you before you find a property.
+A lender’s indication of how much they may be willing to lend you before you find a property, also

 Principal